Mushafina/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

-Ex.
-No. :8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT
+# Ex.
+No:8 CONFIGURING ANALOG PORT TO INTEFACE AN ANALOG SENSOR AND READ THE VALUES USING SERIAL PORT
-Date: 12.11.25
+# Date: 13.11.25
-Aim:
+# Aim:
 To configure ADC channel for interfacing an analog sensor and read the values on the com port

-Components required:
+# Components required:
 STM 32 CUBE IDE , STM32 NUCLEO BOARD, CONNECTING CABLE, SERIAL PORT UTILITY , ANALOG SENSOR - 3.3V TYPE

-Theory
+# Theory
 ADCs are characterized by:

 Resolution [bit]: the number of bits to represent a digital signal.
 Sampling rate [Hz]: how fast they work.